harvard-lil/website-static/README.md

 6. Visit http://localhost:8080

-7. Make changes to the app directory.
+7. Make changes to the `app/` directory.

   Eleventy will automatically detect changes and rebuild the site.
 Your browser will reload automatically when the rebuild completes.